huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 [cloneofsimo](https://github.com/cloneofsimo) was the first to try out LoRA training for Stable Diffusion in the popular [lora](https://github.com/cloneofsimo/lora) GitHub repository.

-With LoRA, it's possible to fine-tune Kandinsky2.2 on a custom image-caption pair dataset on consumer GPUs like Tesla T4, Tesla V100.
+With LoRA, it's possible to fine-tune Kandinsky 2.2 on a custom image-caption pair dataset on consumer GPUs like Tesla T4, Tesla V100.

 ### Training